top of page

 Rob Roy

-March 7 marks the birthday/baptism of Rob Roy MacGregor as noted by his namesake dance.
+March 7th marks the birthday/baptism of Rob Roy MacGregor.

-Robert Roy MacGregor (Gaelic: Raibeart Ruadh MacGriogair; baptised 7 March 1671 – died 28 December 1734) was a Scottish outlaw, who later became a folk hero.
-He is sometimes referred to as "the Scottish Robin Hood".
+Robert Roy MacGregor (Gaelic: Raibeart Ruadh MacGriogair; baptised 7 March 1671 – died 28 December 1734) was a Scottish outlaw, later immortalized as a folk hero.

 A subsequent publication, "Rob Roy," by Sir Walter Scott in 1817, further added to his fame and gave more detail to his biography.